Walking in the Fear of the Lord

 The best way to appreciate the terrifying wonder of the mountaintop is to scale it.
 The gravity becomes a reality from the top!
 In the same way, experiencing the majesty of God first hand will lead us to see Him for who He is.
 We will place Him on the throne of our hearts when we stand in the shadow of His glory.

 And because He is the wonderful Lord that He is, He has given us the only tools we need to see Him for who He is.
-These tools include creation itself, the Bible, and the Holy Spirit.
+These tools include creation itself, our brothers and sisters in Christ, and most importantly the Bible, and the Holy Spirit.

-If we pour our energy into the study of God’s Word, asking the Holy Spirit to lead us into understanding and wisdom, and if we step out into the world with eyes to see and ears to hear, God WILL reveal Himself to us, and we WILL tremble before Him.
+If we pour our energy into the study of God’s Word, asking the Holy Spirit to lead us into understanding and wisdom, being prepared in humility to accept Godly council from our brothers and sisters, and stepping out into the world with eyes to see and ears to hear, God WILL reveal Himself to us, and we WILL tremble before Him.

 Psalm 2:11 – Serve the Lord with reverent fear, and rejoice with trembling.